CollectiveFocus/CFM_Frontend/docs/CONTRIBUTING.md

 - Code Review : Tasks waiting for review
 - Done : Completed tasks

 You can pick any task from the `Todo` column that does not already have members.
-Tasks are grouped by color:

-- Yellow : Frontend
-- Red : Backend
-- Blue : Administrative
-- Purple : UI/UX
-- Black : Blocked
-- Teal : Duplicate

 Once you begin working on a task, add yourself as a member, and move it to `In Progress`.

 ## Create a feature branch